systemd/mkosi/mkosi.md

 : Path to the X.509 file containing the certificate for the signed UEFI kernel image, if `SecureBoot=` is used.

+`SecureBootSignTool=`, `--secure-boot-sign-tool`

+: Tool to use to sign secure boot PE binaries.
+Takes one of `sbsign`, `pesign` or `auto`.
+Defaults to `auto`.
+  If set to `auto`, either sbsign or pesign are used if available, with sbsign being preferred if both are installed.

 `VerityKey=`, `--verity-key=`

 : Path to the PEM file containing the secret key for signing the verity signature, if a verity signature